dotnet/csharplang/proposals/collection-literals.md

 var a = [1, 2, 3].AsImmutableArray(); // ok: ImmutableArray<int>
 ```

-Supporting type inference may require an intermediate *collection type* at compile-time, similar to the [*natural function type*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-10.0/lambda-improvements.md#natural-function-type) used for conversions and type inference for lambda expressions and method groups.
+Supporting these cases may require using a *natural collection type* at compile-time that is not bound to a concrete collection type such as `T[]` or `List<T>`, similar to the [*natural function type*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-10.0/lambda-improvements.md#natural-function-type) used for conversions and type inference for lambda expressions and method groups.

 ## Span types
 [span-types]: #span-types